spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-gift-cards-feature.md

 The following step imports abstract and concrete gift card configurations.
 Implementation for the data importer is not provided by Spryker Core, so you need to implement it on project level.

-You can find an exemplary implementation [here](https://github.com/spryker-shop/suite/commit/f38bc5264e9964d2d2da5a045c0305973b3cb556#diff-e854f9b396bdaa07ca6276f168aaa76a)(only Console and DataImport module changes are relevant).
+You can find an exemplary implementation on [Git Hub](https://github.com/spryker-shop/suite/commit/f38bc5264e9964d2d2da5a045c0305973b3cb556#diff-e854f9b396bdaa07ca6276f168aaa76a) in the `suit` repository (only `Console` and `DataImport` module changes are relevant).
 The following data import examples are based on this implementation.

  {% endinfo_block %}